hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/README.md

 # CNOE Workshop: Build Your Own Internal Developer Platform

 Welcome to the **CNOE Workshop**!
-This workshop will guide you through building your own internal developer platform using CNOE (Cloud-Native Orchestration Engine).
+This workshop will guide you through building your own internal developer platform using CNOE (Cloud Native Operational Excellence).
 The workshop is structured into several sections, each covering a specific part of the platform setup, deployment, and management.

 ## Table of Contents